joseph-468/adventofcode2023/README.md

 ## Day 8
 I found the first half very easy and I am even a little happy with my code.
 Part 2 I gave up on too early as I think I could have had a chance of disovery the LCM solution if I tried for a little longer.

+## Day 9
+Didn't even attempt today's puzzle because it looked pretty complex and I wanted to focus on learning OpenGL.
+Will probably start attempting the earlier ones I haven't done once the puzzles are 100% too hard for me.